Schematizing the Observer and the Epistemic Content of Theories: What Measurements and the Observer Are [2] This section does not appear in the published version of the paper, due to length constraints.

 The relevant notion of measurement and observation at play here is a ``non-primitive'' one, whose explication in the context of a particular theory, or as an adjunct to a particular theory, is always at least in part mediated by the theory.\footnote{It is, therefore, exactly the kind of measurement that does not pertain to the Measurement Problem in quantum mechanics.} I mean something like: ``measurement as coupling between two individual systems, usually of different types'', such that: \begin{enumerate} \item one can distinguish the target system (the one being measured) from the measuring system, in the sense that there are some quantities of the target system and some quantities of the measuring system that dynamically evolve independently of each other; \item there is at least one fixed quantity (the \emph{measured quantity}) borne by the target system whose value will be determined by the measurement; \item there is a set of quantities (possibly a singleton, but not empty, the \emph{measuring quantities}) borne by the measuring system that jointly couple to the quantity being measured, in the sense that the measured quantity and possibly some of its derivatives are algebraic functions of the measuring quantities;\footnote{\emph{Cf}.\@ \citeN[pp.~3--4, arXiv version]{geroch-pdes-phys}: \begin{quote} Roughly speaking, two fields are part of the same physical system if their derivative-terms cannot be separated into individual equations; and one field is a background for another if the former appears algebraically in the derivative-terms of the latter.
-The kinematical (algebraic) interactions are the more familiar couplings between physical systems. \end{quote}} \item the minimal temporal interval required for a measurement to take place is small compared to some relevant, characteristic time-scale associated with the dynamics of the state of the measured system during the time of measurement. \end{enumerate} Some simple examples will clarify what is meant.
-For a gas-bulb thermometer, the gas's volume (the measuring quantity) is an algebraic function of the temperature of the system being measured; the equilibration time, \emph{i}.\emph{e}., the time it takes for the volume of the thermometer to achieve its final state directly proportional to the temperature of the measured system, is small compared to the characteristic time-scale in which the measured system will change its temperature in response to any external influences that may be present.
+The kinematical (algebraic) interactions are the more familiar couplings between physical systems. \end{quote} In this sense, some quantities borne by some types of physical system cannot be measured.
+Entropy is an example: entropy mediates no physical interaction, does not couple with the quantities of any other type of physical system.
+Its value can be determined only by measuring (in this sense) other quantities (\emph{e}.\emph{g}., temperature and free energy) and then calculating it from those values.
+That is why there is no such thing as an entropometer.} \item the minimal temporal interval required for a measurement to take place is small compared to some relevant, characteristic time-scale associated with the dynamics of the state of the measured system during the time of measurement. \end{enumerate} Some simple examples will clarify what is meant.
+For a gas-bulb thermometer, the gas's volume (the measuring quantity) is an algebraic function of the temperature of the system being measured; the equilibration time, \emph{i}.\emph{e}., the time it takes for the volume of the thermometer to achieve its final value directly proportional to the temperature of the measured system, is small compared to the characteristic time-scale in which the measured system will change its temperature in response to any external influences that may be present.
 When the acceleration of a test-particle of known mass and charge is used to measure the vectorial value of an ambient, static electric field, the particle's acceleration is an algebraic function of the value of the electric field; in this case, the acceleration is an ``instantaneous'' response to the intensity and orientation of the electric field.
 Components of the Riemann tensor are algebraic functions of the differential accelerations of a collection of nearby freely falling particles, in accord with the equation of geodesic deviation, and those differential accelerations serve as measuring quantities for those components.